chartjs/Chart.js/docs/index.md

 ### Canvas rendering

-Chart.js renders chart elements on HTML5 canvas unlike several other, mostly D3.js-based, charting libraries that render as SVG.
+Chart.js renders chart elements on a HTML5 canvas unlike several other, mostly D3.js-based, charting libraries that render as SVG.
 Canvas rendering makes Chart.js very performant, especially for large datasets and complex visualizations that would otherwise require thousands of SVG nodes in the DOM tree.
-At the same time, canvas rendering disallows CSS styling, so you have to use built-in options for that.
+At the same time, canvas rendering disallows CSS styling, so you will have to use built-in options for that, or create a custom plugin or chart type to render everything to your liking.

 ### Performance